-Q. Can I use OEM System Builder software that I purchase and install myself?
+Q. Can I use OEM system builder software that I purchase and install myself?

 A. If the returned PC can be resold to another end user without any changes to the hardware components, you may resell it to another end user.
-You will need to remove the activated software and install it again, as the "new" end user must see and accept the End User Software Licence Terms as well as experience Windows Welcome.
+You will need to remove the activated software and install it again, as the "new" end user must see and accept the Microsoft Software License Terms as well as experience Windows Welcome.
 The end user should not have any problems using the same product key to activate the software again, because the computer system configuration hasn't changed.

 Q. Can I export OEM software?

-Q. Is an OEM licence transferable?
+Q. Is OEM system builder software transferable?

 Return to top